lawrencefeng17/lawrencefeng17.github.io/resume.md

 ### Projects
 ---
 **Solving Jigsaw Puzzles using RL, inspired by AlphaGo** \| _Sept.
 2023 - Jan.
 2024_
-* Lead team of four in brainstorming, designing, coding, testing, and presenting our project
+* Led a team of four in brainstorming, designing, coding, testing, and presenting deep learning semester project
 * Inspired by game-playing using reinforcement learning, in particular AlphaGo
-* Trained a value network using supervised learning and a policy network using reinforcement learning
-* Implemented a variant of Monte Carlo tree search (MCTS) as used in AlphaGo
+* Contributed to data preprocessing, model architecture design, model training and tuning, tree search implementation

 **MyTorch** \| _August 2023 - Dec.
 2023_
 * Designing a neural network library from scratch using NumPy